Rebecca A Johnson

 Clinical Interests

-Dr. Johnson's clinical interests include anesthesia and its effects on respiratory physiology as well as the continuing clinical education of veterinary technicians and practicing veterinarians.
+Dr. Johnson's clinical interests include anesthesia and pain managment of exotic and laboratory animal species as well as the continuing clinical education of veterinary technicians and practicing veterinarians.

 Recent Publications